scout-app/scout-app/README.md

   * [ ] **Status:** Lower priority features
     * [ ] **To do:**
     * [ ] Clean up custom styles to allow for theme swapping.
+    * [ ] Localize the app.
+Create a template system, extract all text to a `en.json` file and allow for translations.

 * * *